Top 5 Dental Insurance for Seniors Questions and Answers

 Florida does not offer the DVA58, DVA59, DA108V, or DA108P plans.

-New Mexico policies are written by Medico Insurance Company.
+New Mexico does not offer the Gold and Platinum Plans.
+The DVH plans are underwritten by Medico Insurance Company.

 This webpage is intended to provide a general description of the plan benefits.
 Plan provisions and benefits may vary from state to state.
 This plan has exclusions and limitations.
 For costs and further details of coverage, see your agent or write to the Company at Medico Insurance Company, P.O.
 Box 10386, Des Moines, IA 50306-0686 or call 800-228-6080.